 “Corrugated packaging can be used for anything that needs some type of protection for the product inside,” explains Randy Reynolds, General Manager for AVantage Polymers at Anderson & Vreeland.
 “This includes TV’s, produce, pizza boxes, most appliances.
-In most cases there are graphics on the container.”
+In most cases, there are graphics on the container.”

 “We offer all our customers need,” he continues, “even as those needs have shifted.
 For example, the info printed on corrugated containers used to be limited to black text: a brand name, total weight of the contents, and the words ‘This End Up’ or ‘Open this End’.
 Now companies specify colors, want logos in a certain font, a photo or illustration of the product, and a variety of other information.
 It’s become part of their branding to at least have their name and logo on corrugated containers.
-Photopolymer is simply the best platform for transferring graphic design to corrugated top sheets.”
+Photopolymer is simply the best platform for transferring the graphic design to corrugated top sheets.”

 In addition, size is anything but a trivial consideration.
-Corrugated containers can be as small as ones for a hardcover book or as big as one that wraps a commercial grade refrigerator, or even larger.
-A&V’s corrugated customers are the trade shops that make the printing plates that put the brand names, logos and product information on top sheets that are then laminated to the flutes that make up corrugated packages.
+Corrugated containers can be as small as ones for a hardcover book or as big as one that wraps a commercial-grade refrigerator, or even larger.
+A&V’s corrugated customers are the trade shops that make the printing plates that put the brand names, logos, and product information on top sheets that are then laminated to the flutes that make up corrugated packages.

 Filling a Niche